emgyrz/ar-templater/README.md

 npm run test
 ```

-Demo locates at `./demo` directory
+Demo is located at `./demo` directory